Since this is the week of the year that we focus on being thankful, I want to share with you my thoughts on just that.

 And I kept on, until I noticed it became easier and easier to look at all I had to be grateful for even when I was at my lowest.
 Thanking God became a solution to pull me out of the doldrums.
-We serve a mighty God who wants to be praised and worshipped.
-Giving thanks to Him is a high form of praise that we should do at every opportunity, especially during the times we feel the least bit thankful.
+We serve a mighty God who wants to be praised and worshiped.
+Giving thanks to Him is a high form of praise that we should present to God at every opportunity, especially during the times we feel the least bit thankful.
 Whenever we turn our focus to God in the midst of trials, He returns His grace tenfold to us.
+Peace envelopes us.
 Not to mention, looking to God and singing His praises is a sure way to send the old devil packing.
 He won’t want to mess with us when we’re busy praising God.

 I Thessalonians 5:18 tells us, “Give thanks in all circumstances, for this is God’s will for you in Christ Jesus.”